-The social benefit rate is 400 EEK and is set periodically by parliament.
+The social benefit rate is 400 kroons and is set periodically by parliament.

-Large family supplement: Payable for families with three or more children and families raising triplets.
+Large family supplement: Paid to families with at least three children and families raising triplets.
 The quarterly allowance is equal to the child allowance rate multiplied by the number of children and is paid as a supplement to other child benefits.